 Seeing Through Photographs Course at MoMA

 Yet another learning point was the use of installations and the chronicling events.
-Size and placement of photographs, conscience use of colour or black and white influencing the viewer.
+Size and placement of photographs, conscience use of colour or black and white influence the viewer.
 Choices made by photographers, photo editors or museum curators in selecting, sequencing, cropping, and formatting photos can play an important role in constructing narratives and challenging generally accepted history and stories.

 'Two Friends' by Stan Douglas made in 1975 (MoMA collection) was the subject of my final exam.
 Unfamiliar with the photographer or the photo, it brought favourite elements of the course together.
 The photo provokes and questions the viewer about social and political situations, yet leaving room for various interpretations.